Mobile Health systems

 SARS-CoV-2 Screening in Public Transportation Air Filtration

-Motivated by the need for population level monitoring of COVID-19 transmission, the UbiComp lab is working in partnership with Microsoft Research to develop protocols for obtaining environmental samples from public transportation air filtration systems to detect the presence of SARS-CoV-2.
-I support efforts by advising on study design, performing literature review, coordinating with collaborators, and participating in paper writing.Paper
+Motivated by the need for population level monitoring of COVID-19 transmission, the UbiComp Lab partnered with Microsoft Research to develop protocols for obtaining environmental samples from public transportation air filtration systems to detect the presence of SARS-CoV-2.
+I supported these efforts by advising on study design, performing literature review, coordinating with collaborators, and participating in paper writing.Paper

 Streamlining SARS-CoV-2 Molecular Assays

 Detecting and mitigating outbreaks of COVID-19 requires rapid and high throughput testing, disproportionately impacting regions with limited access to reagents, supplies, and trained staff.
-I am working with bioengineering collaborators who are developing and testing faster and simpler COVID-19 protocols by performing direct amplification, bypassing the RNA extraction step.
-My contribution to this work is creating image processing algorithms for quantifying output fluorescence to reduce time and human error for point-of-care COVID-19 testing applications.
-This system is currently being tested at clinical facilities in the US and Zimbabwe.Paper
+I worked with bioengineering collaborators to develop and test faster and simpler COVID-19 protocols by performing direct amplification, bypassing the RNA extraction step.
+I created image processing algorithms for quantifying output fluorescence to reduce time and human error for point-of-care COVID-19 testing applications.
+This system was deployed for testing at clinical facilities in the US and Zimbabwe.Paper

 Computer Vision for HIV Drug Resistance Testing